 The thought of being involved in a traffic accident can be so strong in some people that they may never want to climb into a car, SUV, minivan, or taxi cab ever again.
 This is perhaps not so much of an irrational fear as others may think, especially considering the range of injuries that can occur as a result of a bad roadway collision.
-As Baltimore auto injury attorneys, we at Lebowitz & Mzhen, LLC, fully understand the trepidation with which many people approach automobile travel.
+As Baltimore auto injury attorneys, we at Lebowitz & Mzhen Personal Injury Lawyers, fully understand the trepidation with which many people approach automobile travel.

 The fact is, there are tens of thousands of people here in Maryland alone, who each year receive some kind of injury as a result of a car, commercial truck or motorcycle-related wreck.
 Many of these individuals will spend only a brief few hours in a hospital emergency room and go home the very same day.
 Others, especially those who sustain serious or life-threatening injuries, may find themselves lying in a hospital bed for days, weeks or months.